Pelu Awofeso

-In 2010, while he worked for 234Next, Awofeso won the CNN/Multichoice African Journalist of the Year Award in the Tourism Category.
+In 2010, while he worked for 234Next, Awofeso won the CNN/MultiChoice African Journalist of the Year Award in the Tourism Category.

 Books and publishing

 Awofeso is the publisher of an online travel magazine called Waka About.
 He is also the editor of Route 234, a book of travel stories described as "a collection of stories from Nigerian journalists detailing personal experiences while on journeys outside Nigeria" What it represents, "overall, is an intervention in a space where much more effort of this nature is needed."

 In 2010, he published Tour of Duty, a book "which documents ten months travelling the width and breadth of Nigeria, and tells the stories of people and places he encounters on the way, from the sand sellers of Yenagoa to hunters in Osogbo."

-His third book White Lagos was published in 2017, and it focuses on the Eyo festival which takes place in Lagos in form of a carnival.

 Other activities

 Awofeso, in 2014, also founded a group called "Beach Samaritans" who walk around beaches in Lagos for the purpose of cleaning them of debris and unwanted trash.